wridgers/zapp/README.md

 Write a basic template, then serve it with

     $ zapp

 Direct your browser at [http://localhost:8080/](http://localhost:8080/).
 Start editing index.html.

+## zappignore

+Zapp will read a `.zappignore` file from the root of the served directory.
+Each line can be a valid [anymatch](https://github.com/es128/anymatch) matcher.
+Comments start with `#`.

 ### Note